-To inquire about how to enroll your child in our Early Head Start program, please contact:
+To inquire about enrolling your child in our Early Head Start program, please contact:

 Student Parenting and Family Services, Elizabeth Celotto Child Care Center: parentingstudents.org | 475.220.7455